 Cannabis In Real Life: A Veteran’s Story

 This is a veteran’s story.
-This is Jeremy Sankey’s story is one that will sound familiar to many veterans.
+Jeremy Sankey’s story is one that will sound familiar to many veterans.
 It’s his story of overcoming health challenges, opioids, and a mental health crisis; a crisis that nearly took his life.
 Cannabis saved Jeremy and now he’s dedicated his life to fighting for access to medical cannabis for other veterans.
 This is his Cannabis In Real Life story.
 (Full transcript below)

 When you deal with pain every day, day after day after day, month after month, year after year, you get tired.
 But there is a huge difference between being alive and living.
 And with the veterans when they’re in that type of situation they’re just alive. ..Jeremy Sankey-Dir., Minnesota Veterans for Cannabis